-Small Walk-In Closet Ideas: Maximizing Under 10 sqm
+Small Walk-In Closet Ideas: Maximizing Under 10 sqm in Dubai

-The most common walk-in closet in Dubai is not the 25 sqm dressing room you see on Instagram.
+The most common <a href="/walk-in-closet">walk-in closet</a> in Dubai is not the 25 sqm dressing room you see on Instagram.
 It is the 6-10 sqm room adjacent to the master bedroom in a standard villa or the larger apartment.
 Making this compact space work requires discipline in layout and smart use of every surface.

 Start with the layout.
 In a room under 8 sqm, you have three layout options: single-wall (simplest, leaves open floor space), L-shaped (uses two walls, most efficient), and U-shaped (uses three walls, maximum storage but narrow walkway).
 The U-shaped layout works if the room is at least 2.4m wide (600mm wardrobe depth on each side + 1,200mm aisle).
 Below 2.4m, stick with L-shaped.
+See our full guide to <a href="/blog/walk-in-closet-dubai">walk-in closet design in Dubai</a> for a deeper breakdown of layout options by room size.

 Double-hanging is the single most impactful technique.
 Replace one high rod with two rods: upper at 2,000mm, lower at 1,000mm.
 This doubles hanging capacity.
 Reserve one section at full height for dresses and coats.
 In a 6 sqm room, double-hanging can increase total hanging capacity from 40 to 70+ items.